GriffinPlus/mguard-config-tool/README.md

 ## Overview and Motivation

-The *mGuard* security router series is a family of firewall/router devices that is produced by the PHOENIX CONTACT Cyber Security AG, a member of the [PHOENIX CONTACT group](https://www.phoenixcontact.com/).
+The *mGuard* security router series is a family of firewall/router devices that is produced by the PHOENIX CONTACT Cyber Security GmbH, a member of the [PHOENIX CONTACT group](https://www.phoenixcontact.com/).
 An *mGuard* in connection with the [mGuard Secure Cloud](https://us.cloud.mguard.com/) can be used for remote servicing machines in the field via IPSec-VPN.